 We Believe Survivors Day.

-On May 2, 2025, during the Hockey Canada Trial, E.M. took the stand for the first time as a victim, facing five hockey players and their legal teams, it marked more than a moment in a courtroom.
+On May 2, 2025, during the Hockey Canada Trial, E.M. took the stand for the first time as a victim, facing five hockey players and their legal teams, and it marked more than a moment in a courtroom.
 It sparked a national movement across the gender-based violence sector, and communities came together in solidarity.
 Survivors saw themselves reflected in E.M.
 Voices that had long been silenced grew louder.
-And for many, it became a turning point, an affirmation that their stories matter.
+And for many, it became a turning point, and an affirmation that their stories matter.

 But one year later, the work is far from over.
 Survivors and the organizations that support them continue to face critical gaps.
 Funding for services remains insufficient to meet growing demands across the country.
-Promised policy changes within the NHL have yet to materialize.
-As well, there is still no public report from Hockey Canada.
-Accountability has stalled, and survivors are still waiting.
-That is why Anova is officially marking May 2 as “We Believe Survivors Day” each year moving forward.
+Our provincial and federal ministries have more work to do to reform legal systems that cannot manage or appropriately handle cases of sexual violence.
+As well, there continues to be no response from Hockey Canada after more than six months of waiting.

 This day is a call to action.
 A reminder that belief is not passive; it requires us to listen, to speak out, to advocate, and to push for change at every level.
-It means challenging rape culture when
+It means challenging rape culture when we see it, demanding accountability from powerful institutions, and refusing to accept silence or inaction as the status quo.
+Belief becomes action when we use our voices to create safer communities for everyone.

 Together, we can continue building a future where survivors are not only heard—but believed.